MicrosoftDocs/learn/learn-pr/azure/network-fundamentals-2/includes/6-summary.md

-In this module, you needed to investigate the basics of network security to protect your network.
+In this module, we explored the basics of using network security to protect your network.

-We explored how authentication and authorization are used to protect a network.
-We learned how a network is monitored for intrusion, performance, and availability.
-We've also seen which Azure tools can be used to protect our network.

 Without an appropriate understanding of security, your network is vulnerable to attacks and performance issues.
-This vulnerability can negatively impact your organization from a financial and reputational perspective.
+This vulnerability can negatively impact your organization.

+We discussed how authentication and authorization are used to protect a network, and we covered how a network is monitored for intrusion, performance, and availability.
+We've also explored the Azure tools that can be used to help protect your network.

-Your investigation has helped us understand how the resources, devices, and users on our network can be better protected.
-So our organization is better protected financially, and its reputation is also protected.
+You should now have a better understanding of how the resources, devices, and users on your network can be protected, so that your organization is safer financially, and its reputation is also preserved.